reaktorams/ams-birthday-bot/README.md

 When the cron job runs, it fetches the data from the specified Google Sheets document and compares the current date with the birthdates in the sheet.
 If a match is found, it retrieves a random GIF related to birthdays and posts a birthday message to the Slack channel specified in the environment variables.

+### Manual trigger

+If a birthday was missed for some reason, it is possible to trigger the bot via the `POST /trigger` endpoint.
+You need to supply the `triggerToken` (authorization reason) and an optional `date` with a format `31/12` in the `body` JSON.
+If no date is supplied, it'll try to trigger today's birthday (if any).

 ## Deployment on Fly.io

 1. Install the Fly.io command-line tool (CLI) by following the instructions provided in the Fly.io documentation. (`brew install flyctl`)